 1. Member Success Stories

-Including before-and-after photos (with permission), direct quotes, or even a short video can make the story even more powerful.
-These success stories show members that progress is possible and keep them motivated to stay consistent.
+Including before-and-after photos (with permission), direct quotes, or even a short video makes the story even more powerful.

 2. Exercise Technique Spotlights

 Many people work out regularly but never see the results they expect.
-Sometimes, the issue isn’t effort—it’s technique.
-A poorly executed squat or an improperly braced core can limit gains and even lead to injury.
+Sometimes the issue isn’t effort, it’s technique.
+A poorly executed squat or an improperly braced core can limit gains and lead to injury.

 3. Nutrition Tips and Recipes